Hewlett Harbor, New York: United States Congress

-Hewlett Harbor is located in New York's 4th Congressional District, which as of August 2022 is represented in the United States Congress by Kathleen M. Rice (D–Garden City).
+Hewlett Harbor is located in New York's 4th Congressional District, which as of April 2024 is represented in the United States Congress by Anthony D'Esposito (R–Island Park).

 United States Senate

 Like the rest of New York, Hewlett Harbor is represented in the United States Senate by Charles Schumer (D) and Kirsten Gillibrand (D).

-Politics

-In the 2020 U.S. presidential election, the majority of Hewlett Harbor voters voted for Donald Trump (R).

 Education

 School districts

-The Village of Hewlett Harbor is primarily located within the boundaries of (and is thus served by) the Hewlett-Woodmere Union Free School District, while a smaller section is located within the boundaries of (and is thus served by) the Lynbrook Union Free School District.
+The Village of Hewlett Harbor is primarily located within the boundaries of (and is thus served by) the Hewlett–Woodmere Union Free School District, while a smaller section is located within the boundaries of (and is thus served by) the Lynbrook Union Free School District.
 As such, children who reside within Hewlett Harbor and attend public schools go to school in one of these two districts, depending on where they reside within the village.

-Additionally, some maritime portions of Hewlett Harbor are located within the boundaries of the Oceanside Union Free School District.
-However, no land within the village is within its boundaries, and as such, it does not serve any homes within the village.

 Library districts

-Hewlett Harbor is located within the boundaries of (and is thus served by) the East Rockaway Library District and the Hewlett-Woodmere Library District.
-These two districts serve the areas of the village located within the Lynbrook Union Free School District and the Hewlett-Woodmere Union Free School District, respectively; the boundaries of these two districts roughly correspond with those of the Hewlett-Woodmere UFSD and Lynbrook UFSD within Hewlett Harbor.
+Hewlett Harbor is located within the boundaries of (and is thus served by) the East Rockaway Library District and the Hewlett–Woodmere Library District.
+These two districts serve the areas of the village located within the Lynbrook Union Free School District and the Hewlett–Woodmere Union Free School District, respectively; the boundaries of these two districts roughly correspond with those of the Hewlett–Woodmere UFSD and Lynbrook UFSD within Hewlett Harbor.

-Additionally, some maritime portions of Hewlett Harbor are located within the boundaries of the Oceanside Library District; the boundaries of the district within Hewlett Harbor overlap with the Oceanside Union Free School District's boundaries.
-However, no land within the village is within its boundaries, and as such, it does not serve any homes within the village.